daneroo/nx-audiobook/infra/PROGRESS.md

 Progress report for moving audiobooks from Legacy to Staging

+_Progress:_ 138 of 516 26.7% (377 remaining)

+- TOTAL+ - 516 - Legacy U Staging:
-- Legacy books: 489 `/Volumes/Space/archive/media/audiobooks`
+- SOURCE - 489 `/Volumes/Space/archive/media/audiobooks` - Legacy books
-- Staging books: 123 `/Volumes/Space/Reading/audiobooks`
+- DONE++ - 138 `/Volumes/Space/Reading/audiobooks` - Staging books
-- Legacy books not in Staging: 406
+- REMAIN - 377 - Legacy books not in Staging
-- Staging books not Legacy (41)
+- ADDED - 27 - Staging books not in Legacy

-## Staging books not found in legacy (41)
+## ADDED - Staging books not in Legacy (27)

 - Adam Savage - Every Tool's a Hammer
 - Annie Duke - How to Decide
 - Annie Duke - Thinking in Bets
-- Arthur C. Clarke - Rendezvous with Rama
-- Arthur C. Clarke - 2001
 - Arthur Conan Doyle - A Study in Scarlet
 - Arthur Conan Doyle - The Sign of Four
 - Arthur Conan Doyle - The Adventures of Sherlock Holmes